Skip to main content

 What the Calculator Leaves Out

 The tool multiplies area by depth and divides by 27 to convert cubic feet to cubic yards.
 If you enter a compaction factor it multiplies once more.
 It does not model irregular terrain, variable depths across a grid, soil suitability, lift thickness, or drainage design.
 Conversions use standard factors (1 yd³ = 27 ft³; 1 m³ ≈ 1.308 yd³).
-For any fill project that supports a structure or changes drainage patterns, have a geotechnical engineer specify the material, compaction standard, and testing frequency before you order a single load.
+Fill under a structure, or fill that changes where the water goes, needs a geotechnical engineer to name the material, the compaction standard, and the testing frequency.

 Need to balance cut against fill to reduce import costs?
 Run the mass-balance calculator.
 Checking whether the finished grade drains properly?
 Try the slope and grade calculator.
 Planning a retaining wall at the edge of the filled area?
 Use the retaining wall estimator.